 - So then, if she became joined to another man while her husband is living, she will publicly be called an adulteress.
 But she is free from the law if the husband dies, so she’s not an adulteress though having become joined to another man.

-- So then my brothers, you also died to the law through the body of the Anointed, for you to belong to another; the One who was raised from the dead so we might bear fruit to God.
+- So then my brothers, you also were made dead to the law through the body of the Anointed for you to become1“become” this word can also be mean to be born. joined to another, the One who was raised from the dead so we might bear fruit to God.

-- For when we were in the flesh, the passions of sin were working in our limbs through the law to bear the fruit of death.
+- For when we were in the flesh, sinful passions were working in our limbs through the law to bear the fruit of death.

-- But now, we have been severed from the law, having died to what we were bound, in order for us to serve in newness of the Spirit and not oldness of the letter.
+- But now, we were severed from the law, having died to what we were bound by in order for us to serve in the newness of the Spirit and not in the oldness of the letter.

 - Then what will we say?
 Is the law sin?
 May it never be!
-But I wouldn’t have recognized sin except through the law.
-For I wouldn’t have been aware of covetousness except the law was saying: “You shall not covet.”1quotation/allusion to Exodus 20:17 and Deuteronomy 5:21
+But I didn’t recognize sin except through the law, for I hadn’t even been aware of covetousness except the law was saying: “You shall not covet.”2quotation/allusion to Exodus 20:17 and Deuteronomy 5:21

 - But having taken an opportunity through the commandment, sin produced all sorts of covetousness in me; for apart from the law, sin is dead.